-DIY Self Care Jar (with 50 self-care ideas)
+DIY Self Care Jar (with 75 self-care ideas)

 Self-care is important for our mental and physical health.
-Without taking the time to care for ourselves we leave ourselves susceptible to burnout, mental, physical and emotional distress.
+Without taking the time to care for ourselves, we leave ourselves susceptible to burnout, mental, physical and emotional distress.
 By taking some time out to engage in self -care we can ease anxiety and depression, be more resilient to stress, improve concentration, reduce anger, increase happiness and improve energy.
 It's a wonderful way to restore our connection to ourselves and slow down in a world where it feels almost impossible to take a moment to stop.

 Making a Self-care Jar